 Out of a desire to work with people in the developing world, Rachael joined the staff of ABSF in 2007.
-Since then, she has worked diligently towards identifying passionate and dedicated nonprofits that further ABSFs mission of supporting young women and people with physical disabilities.
+Since then, she has worked diligently towards identifying passionate and dedicated local grassroots leaders that further ABSFs mission of supporting young women and people with physical disabilities.

-Loving all things outdoors, Rachael spends her spare time exploring the mountains and rivers near her home with her adventurous husband and kids.
-Rachael loves skiing, running, hiking, canoeing, biking, gardening and coaching her daughter’s soccer team.
+Loving all things outdoors, Rachael spends her spare time exploring the mountains and rivers near her Wyoming home with her adventurous husband and kids.
+Rachael loves skiing, running, hiking, canoeing, biking, gardening, and coaching her daughter’s soccer team.
 She also loves traveling and exploring remote regions of the planet.

 Arthur B. Schultz

 Certified Public Accountant in Minnesota & California, 1955-1985.

 Board member of several U.S. and Norwegian corporations; co-founder of Cobra Golf, Inc. (formerly NASDAQ).
 Previously trustee of Sierra Nevada College; currently serving on the advisory board of the U.C.
 Berkeley – St. Petersburg School of Management.

 Personal interests include mountaineering, nordic skiing, rowing, and World War II history.

 Hailey, ID, USA